IBM/cp4ba-rapid-deployment/cp4ba-21-0-3/04deployIBMDB2.md

 2. Clone this git repository onto your bastion host and copy the deployment scripts

    **Note:** As part of this doc, it is assumed that you copy the deployment scripts into directory `mycluster`.
-If you select a different directory, you have to change some of the commands in this and following steps accordingly.
+If you select a different directory, you have to change some of the commands in this and following steps accordingly, otherwise you can simply copy/paste them.

    ```
    git clone https://github.com/IBM/cp4ba-rapid-deployment